 - DIFFERENT TYPES OF FLASH DRIVES – Three page PDF on the many faces of a USB drive.

 - TRANSFERRING PHOTOS WITH A FLASH DRIVE – One page PDF on transferring photos with a flash drive.
-A guide for getting photos from the computers in the PC room of the photographs taken at VDO’s various events to your flash drive.
+A guide for getting photos from the “Photos Only” computer in the Internet Cafe of the photographs taken at VDO’s various events to your flash drive.

 SECURITY AND SAFE COMPUTING

-- WHAT IS https: – Explains the difference between http: and https: for secure internet communications.
+- WHAT IS https: – Explain the difference between http: and https: for secure Internet communications.

 - GOOD SECURITY HABITS – There are some simple habits you can adopt that, if performed consistently, may dramatically reduce the chances that the information on your computer will be lost or corrupted.

 - SECURING WIRELESS NETWORKS – Because wireless networks do not require a wire between a computer and the Internet connection, it is possible for attackers who are within range to hijack or intercept an unprotected connection.

 - CHOOSING & PROTECTING PASSWORDS – By choosing good passwords and keeping them confidential, you can make it more difficult for an unauthorized person to access your information.

 - UNDERSTANDING FIREWALLS – When anyone or anything can access your computer at any time, your computer is more susceptible to be attacked.
 You can restrict outside access to your computer and the information on it with a firewall.